mcfly-io/generator-mcfly/README.md

 npm update -g generator-famous-ionic generator-sublime
 ```

+## Client folder
+The generator will ask you to provide the name of the folder containing the client source code, and it will save this value in `.yo-rc.json` file (`clientFolder` entry).
+If you rename the client folder, make sure you also modify the value stored in `.yo-rc.json`

 ## Gulp tasks
 Now that the project is created you have a set of simple gulp tasks command available
 ```